LEADERSHIP ACADEMY 2026

 Consent

-Registration and attendance at, or participation in, MLA meetings or other activities constitutes an agreement by the registration to the use and distribution of the registrants or attendees' image or voice in photographs, videotapes, electronic reproductions of such events and activities by MLA.
+Registration and attendance at, or participation in, MLA meetings or other activities constitutes an agreement by the registrant to the use and distribution of the registrants or attendees' image or voice in photographs, videotapes, electronic reproductions of such events and activities by MLA.
 Please contact MLA at [email protected] if you'd like to be removed from any list.

 Code of Conduct